 Extra action for Development information: You can create a Create Branch URL Template, which allows you to have a shortcut for the “Create branch” action.
 The create branch URL template contains information that you provide while creating a branch between your Jira issue and the dev tool by inserting an issue key.
 For more information, see the Development Tool and View development information for an issue pages.

 Each OAuth Credential (2LO) that you create is tied to a specific set of scopes, or what APIs you'll be allowed to use when sending requests to Jira.

 Because this feature is in Beta, the scopes are extremely limited at this time.
-You can only use the OAuth Credentials (2LO) to send data about build and deployment information and associate that to Jira issues using the Builds API and Deployments API.
+You can use the OAuth Credentials (2LO) to send data about Deployments, Builds, Development information, Feature flags and associate that to Jira issues using the following APIs: